Developer3027/50projects/README.md

 #### Expanding Cards
 This is a quick, neat project that is a set of divs with background images.
 A active class is created with css and either added or removed from the div upon click with javascript.
 This active class will expand the size of the div and show a h3 placed within the div.
 Transitions and opacity values are addressed in css.

+#### Progress Steps
+This is a simple little line movement from one to four steps.
+Click the next button and the line progress from 1 to 2.
+Great for forms, carts, tests to indicate the progress being made.